-ACT SUMMARY
+BILL SUMMARY

-- Modifies the definition of "hotel" for purposes of the Hotel Law and adds specific definitions for the following three new categories of hotels: transient hotel, extended stay hotel, and residential hotel. - Specifies construction and operation requirements applicable to the new categories of hotels. - Specifies the types of guestrooms that transient and extended stay hotels can offer and the conditions that must be satisfied to offer differing types of guestrooms. - Specifies the type of furniture that transient and extended stay hotels must provide in guestrooms. - Requires residential hotels to provide furniture only when requested by the guest and allows residential hotels to charge appropriate additional fees for the provision of such furniture. - Eliminates certain length, color, and fabric requirements for sheets and pillow slips used by hotels. - Requires the Fire Marshal to adopt rules requiring that the Fire Marshal issue permits required for any temporary membrane structure, tent, or canopy located on state-owned property or used for an event sponsored by a state agency unless the Fire Marshal directs the person seeking the permit to obtain the permit from the appropriate local fire code official.
+- Modifies the definition of "hotel" for purposes of the Hotel Law and adds specific definitions for the following three new categories of hotels: transient hotel, extended stay hotel, and residential hotel. - Specifies construction and operation requirements applicable to the new categories of hotels. - Specifies the types of guestrooms that transient and extended stay hotels can offer and the conditions that must be satisfied to offer differing types of guestrooms. - Specifies the type of furniture that transient and extended stay hotels must provide in guestrooms. - Requires residential hotels to provide furniture only when requested by the guest and allows residential hotels to charge appropriate additional fees for the provision of such furniture. - Specifies that any violations of sanitary requirements, as determined by an appropriate board of health, may be cause for a denial, suspension, or revocation of any hotel or SRO license. - Eliminates certain length, color, and fabric requirements for sheets and pillow slips used by hotels. - Requires the Fire Marshal to adopt rules requiring that the Fire Marshal issue permits required for any temporary membrane structure, tent, or canopy located on state-owned property or used for an event sponsored by a state agency unless the Fire Marshal directs the person seeking the permit to obtain the permit from the appropriate local fire code official.

-- Adds that boards of health of a health district and sewer purveyors, in addition to city engineer departments, have complete authority to supervise and regulate the entire sewerage and drainage system in the entity's jurisdiction in accordance with the Ohio Plumbing Law. - Changes the terms house sewer and house drain to building drain relative to sewage system inspections. - Allows a secured facility, as defined by the act, to deny egress to certain patients and residents who are not capable of self-preservation by using delayed-egress doors and electronically coded doors and controlledegress locks in accordance with the Ohio Nonresidential Building Code and State Fire Code. - Requires a secured facility that uses delayed-egress doors and electronically coded doors and controlled-egress locks to provide continuous, 24-hour custodial care to the patients or residents of the facility and to establish a system to evacuate patients or residents in the event of a fire or other emergency.
+- Adds that boards of health of a health district and sewer purveyors, in addition to city engineer departments, have complete authority to supervise and regulate the entire sewerage and drainage system in the entity's jurisdiction in accordance with the Ohio Plumbing Law. - Changes the terms house sewer and house drain to building drain relative to sewage system inspections. - Allows a secured facility, as defined by the bill, to deny egress to certain patients and residents who are not capable of self-preservation by using delayed-egress doors and electronically coded doors and controlledegress locks in accordance with the Ohio Nonresidential Building Code and State Fire Code. - Requires a secured facility that uses delayed-egress doors and electronically coded doors and controlled-egress locks to provide continuous, 24-hour custodial care to the patients or residents of the facility and establish a system to evacuate patients or residents in the event of a fire or other emergency.